redamajlal24/plot-twist/README.md

-# MAF
+# Plot-Twist

-MAF (Maths and Fysics) is a web app where you can learn, visualize and simulate all Maths And Physics contents that I reviewed throughout Highschool (Moroccan education system)
+Plot twist is a web app where you can learn, visualize and simulate all Maths And Physics contents that I reviewed throughout Highschool (Moroccan education system)